-- Window length: Window length in secs for both signal and noise (if selected). - # of windows: If more than 1, spectra will be made in several windows following the first window and average spectra will be made.
+- Window length: Window length in secs for both signal and noise (if selected).
+Optionally, a second number can be added which is the number of seconds to start before the start of the window. - # of windows: If more than 1, spectra will be made in several windows following the first window and average spectra will be made.
 This option can only be used if selection criteria is 4.
 Used for noise studies or Nakamura studies. - Overlap: Windows can overlap (factor < 1.0) exactly follow each other (factor=1.0) or have gaps (factor > 1.0).
 E.g. 0.9 is equal to 10 % overlap.